JoaoLopesF/SerialDebug/README.md

         It not have some features than a real hardware debugger, but is good features, for when yet have none of this ...
+        It is for when not have a real hardware debugger, e.g. GDB w/ JTAG, or not have skill on it.

+        It can be disabled, if not want it.

         See about this below.